root-project/root/documentation/users-guide/FittingHistograms.md

 "General" and "Minimization".
 Currently, the "General" tab provides user interface elements for setting the fit function, fit method and different fit, draw, print options.
+The "Minimization tab" provides the option to set the Minimizer to use in the fit and its specific options.

 The new fit panel is a modeless dialog, i.e. when opened, it does not prevent users from interacting with other windows.
 Its first prototype